mukmalone/AdaptiveGoalManagement/README.md

 Adaptive Goal Managment is an app which acts as a robot fleet manager based upon an adaptive goal execution system for robots and drones which are connected to the internet.

+There are no limitations as to the number of robots which can be controlled using this system.
+It was designed to be a high throughput system and handle hundreds of robots and users.

 It is free to test and experiment with your robots and create your own fleet of the hardest working robots!
 I am currently building out examples using ROS that are also free to use.

 ### Where to find the app and documentation ###